Asset Accounts

 Port infrastructure -- wharves, jetties, breakwaters, dredged channels, container terminals, and other facilities for maritime transport and trade.

 Coastal protection structures -- sea walls, groynes, revetments, and other engineered structures designed to protect coastal areas from erosion and flooding.
-These may be considered alongside natural coastal protection services provided by ecosystems such as mangroves and coral reefs[95].
+These can be considered alongside the natural coastal protection services provided by ecosystems such as mangroves and coral reefs[95] -- a comparison that often reveals that natural defences are more cost-effective than engineered ones.

 Vessels -- fishing vessels, cargo ships, cruise ships, offshore service vessels, and other maritime transport equipment.